ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 # Managing Backups
 {: #dashboard-backups}

 Backups for {{site.data.keyword.databases-for}} deployments are accessible from the _Backups_ tab of your deployment's dashboard.
+Some general information about backups,

+- One backup is taken every day.
 - Backups are available for 30 days.
 - Backups cannot be deleted.
 - If you delete your deployment, its backups are deleted automatically.